About the contents of the CD

 Animations and interactive material

 You will find a limited number of animations and other interactive material scattered throughout the ActiveBook.
 These were recycled from previous Pearson group publications, and the standard isn't very high.
-However, your main source of this sort of material should be from the chapter-by-chapter lists on this site.
-My intention is to gradually expand this to provide video content for most of the practical work in the book, with a wide range of animations to help explain things.
+However, your main source of this sort of material should be from the list of video and other resources on this site.

 Help for Apple (and other non-Windows) users